 The material used in the construction of the gloves is silicon printed neoprene which provides maximum comfort, while also protecting from water, hazardous chemicals, heat, and oils.
-These weightlifting gloves also feature Velcro wrist straps to allow you to get a tight, secure fit around the wrist.
+These workout gloves also feature Velcro wrist straps to allow you to get a tight, secure fit around the wrist.
 One of a kind rubber was injected into the palms and fingers of these gloves for a super tight grip.
 The Fit Active glove features an open hand design which enhances odor resistance while reducing sweat build up and wicking away moisture.
-These weightlifting gloves come with a no questions asked money back guarantee.
+These workout gloves come with a no questions asked money back guarantee.
 It is a very good glove for deadlifting and bench pressing.

 6. Nike Lock Down

 Mesh On Back

 The Nike Men’s Lockdown glove is made out of a soft Dri-FIT fabric.
 The padded palms are perforated to increase breathability and moisture wicking abilities.
 The back of the hand is a mesh fabric to enhance aeration, breathability and increased flexibility.Read more

 The wrist strap is completely adjustable so you can get just the right fit.
 Moisture-wicking technology removes sweat, keeping your hands dry and slip resistant.
 The Nike Lockdown Gloves have extended fingers to add protection and comfort.
 These weightlifting gloves are very easy to take on and off.
 The Nike swoosh logo is featured along the side of the glove.
 These weightlifting gloves are great for pull-ups and chin up exercises, and they come with a full manufacturer’s warranty.